zachvalenta/jvns.ca/source/_posts/2016-08-29-how-i-made-a-zine.markdown

 So I decided to write a zine and give it out as a handout in my talk.

+### making things fun is a great way to teach

+the reason I write zines is partly because I think they're fun, but also for practical reasons.
+Fun, accessible content _works_.
+People understand it.
+In my most recent zine, I explain netstat, netcat, ngrep, tcpdump, wireshark, strace, eBPF, dstat, and perf and a bunch of its subcommands.
+This is a lot of stuff!!
+But because it's presented in an adorable tiny zine people are like "oh how interesting and cute!" and don't hesitate to pick it up.

+Some of the things I want to explain are traditionally considered kind of advanced!
+I didn't learn about any of these things until I'd been programming for 10 years.
+But there's no reason I couldn't have learned them earlier!
+It's just that nobody told me.

+What I end up finding is that people will read my zines who I wouldn't expect.
+People will read them even if they're new to programming or new to Linux!
+And they'll often learn something and tell me "yeah, sure, I didn't understand 100% of it but a lot of it made sense!"
+To me this is a HUGE WIN.

+I spent years being scared of tcpdump.
+But it's not really that scary, and if I can help a few people be a little less intimidated by it, then I've done my job.

 ### the tools

 For the first zine I wrote I: